 UberEats is a food delivery platform partnered with restaurants all over the globe to bring customers meals right to their doorstep and is co-owned by leader in business disruption, Uber.
 If you were to conduct a Google Image search of the brand, here is what you would find…

-… the UberEats logo stamped on a colourful array of gourmet, fresh and healthy foods.
+… the UberEats logo stamped on a colorful array of gourmet, fresh and healthy foods.
 These are the images potential customers could use to develop their perception of the UberEats brand.
 However, these are not the types of images actual customers are publishing on Twitter about UberEats.
 Here is what an Alto big data analysis uncovered about the UberEats brand positioning and its mark on the restaurant and food industry.

 After collecting Twitter data in English from the US market from December 1st to 31st 2016, our team of data scientists began to identify a gap between the images customers shared about UberEats and Google’s image dataset publicly representing the brand.
-This disconnection lead us to discover Google Images shortcomings when representing brands and how the user photos found in big data analytics offer a more realistic and accurate reflection of products and services.
+This disconnection led us to discover Google Images shortcomings when representing brands and how the user photos found in big data analytics offer a more realistic and accurate reflection of products and services.
 This reflection can be converted into the insight required for brands to increase the manageability of their public image.

 After mining the data, our team of data scientists applied algorithms and data visualization models to uncover:

 - Key communities driving conversations about UberEats

 - Top influencers creating current brand positioning of UberEats